 Sliven

-Although GDP per capita in the district of Sliven is growing, it is among the lowest in the country.
-The shrinking of economic activity is accompanied by a decrease in employment and an increase in unemployment.
-Investment activity is extremely slack and the district ranks last in this category.
-The basic physical infrastructure retains its high level.
-The tax rates on retail trade and taxi transportation are significantly lower than the respective national averages.
-The transparency of the municipalities in the district remains high.
+Although GDP per capita in Sliven district has been growing, it is among the lowest in the country.
+There has been a parallel rise in employment and unemployment.
+The labor market continues to face the challenge posed by the educational structure of the workforce.
+Investment activity is extremely slack.
+The basic physical infrastructure retains its relatively good level.
+The tax rates on retail trade are significantly lower than the national average.
+The transparency in the work of the district’s local administration remains high.

 Download reports from preivious years: